 Once installed, it’s time to have a professional-looking website ready.
 And that’s what we love about the Astra theme.
 It’s pre-built Starter Templates.

-Using the Starter Templates, you can import a completely complete website in just a couple of clicks.
+Using the Starter Templates, you can import a complete website in just a few clicks.

 Navigate to Appearance > Astra Options and click on Install Importer Plugin.